MarkAStevens04/cloudflare-kinetics-editor/CONTRIBUTING.md

 Now, click "Create pull request".

 CONGRATS!!!
 You've just made your first contribution to BioBuilder!!
+But we're not done yet.
+Before we put your changes into the website, there's always someone who reviews the code and gives feedback.

+Right now, your code exists as a "Pull Request" (PR).
+You can see this PR in the "Pull Requests" tab of the BioBuilder repo.
+You'll get notifications once someone responds to this pull request.

 ### Step 6: Respond to feedback

 We want your help improving BioBuilder, and our goal is to make your code changes materialize!
+But we also want to make sure our project is sustainable & bug-free.
 Don't be offended if your pull request is denied at first, this is normal.
+Take it as an opportunity to learn how to improve your coding skills!

+We will make comments on your code and give feedback.
+This is called a "code review".
+These comments and feedback will appear underneath your pull request.

+Once your code is approved, it will be merged onto the main branch, and your code will be public!

+Huge congrats on making your first contribution, and thanks for improving BioBuilder!!
+This platform wouldn't be possible without amazing contributors like you ❤️